Graph Variate Neural Networks: Experimental Results

 \subsection{Traffic Forecasting}

-We evaluate four graph‐based forecasting models on the METR‐LA and PEMS‐BAY traffic networks.
-We also compare performance with the more commonly used transformer and LSTM models.
-METR‐LA contains four months of speed measurements from 207 sensors in Los Angeles County at 5 minute intervals, and PEMS‐BAY comprises six months of data from 325 sensors in the Bay Area at the same resolution\citep{Sun2020TrafficGLT,trafficforecasting}.
+We evaluate four graph-based forecasting models on the METR-LA and PEMS-BAY traffic networks, two widely adopted benchmarks for spatio-temporal prediction tasks.
+We also compare performance with the more commonly used transformer and LSTM models, which serve as strong non-graph baselines.
+METR-LA contains four months of speed measurements from 207 sensors distributed across Los Angeles County, recorded at 5 minute intervals.
+PEMS-BAY comprises six months of data from 325 sensors in the San Francisco Bay Area at the same temporal resolution~\citep{Sun2020TrafficGLT,trafficforecasting}.
+Both datasets exhibit complex spatial dependencies arising from road network topology and temporal patterns driven by rush hours, weekends, and other recurring traffic phenomena.

-Following standard practice, we predict future speeds at horizons $h\in\{3,6,12\}$ time‐steps (i.e.\ 15, 30, and 60 minutes ahead) given the past $T=6$ observations (30 minutes).
-The graph based models follow the same layout as in the previous experiment.
-However, we evaluate the case of the two layer GVNN's with and without a trainable support $W$.
+Following standard practice in the traffic forecasting literature, we predict future speeds at horizons $h\in\{3,6,12\}$ time-steps (i.e.\ 15, 30, and 60 minutes ahead) given the past $T=6$ observations (30 minutes of historical data).
+The graph-based models follow the same architectural layout as in the previous experiment.
+However, for this evaluation we consider two variants of the two-layer GVNN: one using a fixed adjacency structure derived from the road network, and another where the support $W$ is treated as a trainable parameter that can be optimized during training.

-Table 2 shows our results.
-It can be noted that using a fixed support GVNN's outperform the graph based models but remain inferior to the LSTM and Transformer models.
-Allowing W to be learned however, results in large gains in performance where GVNN's significantly outperform all models.
-As these datasets have a large number of nodes we do observe GVNN's have a large increase in training time, however, we believe that the increase in performance justifies this decrease in speed.
+Table 2 presents our results across both datasets and all prediction horizons.
+It can be noted that using a fixed support, GVNNs outperform the other graph-based models but remain inferior to the LSTM and Transformer baselines.
+Allowing $W$ to be learned, however, results in substantial gains in performance, with GVNNs significantly outperforming all competing models across nearly all settings.
+This suggests that the predefined road network adjacency, while informative, does not fully capture the effective dependencies between sensor locations---learned connections allow the model to discover latent relationships that better reflect actual traffic flow patterns.
+As these datasets have a large number of nodes, we do observe that GVNNs incur a notable increase in training time compared to the simpler baselines.
+Nevertheless, we believe that the considerable improvement in predictive accuracy justifies this computational overhead, particularly in applications where forecast quality is paramount.